DarynaP/dez-project-earthquakes/README.md

 ## Conclusions

 ## Reproducibility
-You may replicate the project pipeline by following the steps in this tutorial.
+This project pipeline can be replicated by following the steps in this tutorial.

 ### Google Cloud Platform
-You need to have a GCP account.
+GCP account is required.
 If you don't have one yet, you can create and use a free trial.
 After creating an account:
   1. Setup new project and give it an unique Project ID.
   2. Configure service account to get access to this project.
 Go to IAM & Admin > Service Accounts > Click on + CREATE SERVICE ACCOUNT > Give a name and an service account ID > Grant this service account access to project, namely as:
   - Viewer
   - Storage Admin